 Paediatric Radiology Rapid Reporting for FRCR Part 2B

 This is a new book (published in Feb 2019) which is designed to address an important deficiency identified in the FRCR Part 2B Examiners’ Report, in that “many candidates struggle with interpretation of paediatric imaging – even for common paediatric pathologies”.
 The ten practice tests presented, each with 30 images, will assist readers not only in passing the examination but also in the real world when they have to report paediatric radiographs independently.
 The range of cases covered, from neonate to adolescent, delivers a sound knowledge of both common paediatric fracture patterns and patterns which are subtler but require a definitive answer as to whether they are normal or abnormal.
 Guidance is also provided on how to describe each abnormality.

 A great introduction to classic 2B cases with differential diagnosis and case discussions.
 Considered by many to be a 2B essential textbook.

 Top 3 Differentials in Radiology – A Case Review

+This is a very big book and should be used for reference.
 Classic 2B cases are presented with the top 3 differential diagnoses and then 2-3 relevant differential diagnoses.
 Short paragraphs discuss the key features, which differentiate between the differentials and key ‘pearls’ are provided at the end.